A lot of teachers are blogging, but what is it worth?

 8. Showcasing Your Students.
 One of the cool things about your own blog is a space for you to showcase all of your student’s best work.
 If they don’t have their own blog or if too shy to show their work off on social media, you can be their champion.
 One of the best posts I got to write this year was the one showing off all of my students’ word clouds.
 Writing that post was a blast!
 My students were psyched when they made the cut for the internet showcase.

 9. Collaboration.
 By making your own blog, you can more easily connect with others and collaborate on projects.
 Yes there is social media but reverse that logic.
 Think of your blog as the home base and each of the social media outlets as an outpost.
 Your conversations might happen on Twitter or Facebook but real discussions are taking place over blog posts.
 Because of my own blog posts, I have collaborated with a bunch of other educators creating great content.
-This chat about gamification came from conversations started by blog posts.

 10. Reading More.
 If you are reading more for your own posts or simply reading other bloggers, you are simply reading more.
 Here is the cool part, the reading doesn’t feel like a grind.
 Now, when I read an article or a book, I am thinking about how I can share the cool information in a post.
 Now that I blog, I am reading more than ever.